Shaquille O'Neal Breaks Down in Tears Speaking About ''Little Brother'' Kobe Bryant

 Dwyane Wade then reveals the profound admiration he had for the late basketball star.
 "For me, as a young kid coming into this league, there was one person I wanted that respect from.
 One person I wanted to look at me as an equal.
 And look at me eye to eye.
 And it was Kobe Bryant," Wade shared.

-Another surreal moment was when Kenny Smith shared that he, Kobe and their kids used to run up during their practices.
+Another surreal moment was when Kenny Smith shared that he, Kobe and their kids used to run up by the crash site during their practices.
 "The hill that he—where the fatality with the other passengers—is the hill that we run up...
 It's the same hill."

 Allen Berezovsky/Getty Images